-Council responds to the Parkfalls Residents Association thanking them for their correspondence and advising:
+Council responds to the Parkfalls Residents Association thanking them for there correspondence and advising:

-- 1. The Shire will continue to work with any local government interested in resource sharing and cross-boundary cooperation to improve the Shire's governance and operational activities; - 2.
-There is no evidence of the Shire's current and future governance activities being unviable or flawed; and - 3.
-The Shire will continue to review its Integrated Planning & Reporting strategies in accordance with legislation and as part of the Shire's desire to improve the governance and management of the organisation.
+- i.
+The Shire will continue to work with any local government interested in resource sharing and crossboundary cooperation to improve the Shire's governance and operational activities; - ii.
+There is no evidence of the Shire's current and future governance activities being unviable or flawed; and - iii.
+The Shire will continue to review the its Integrated Planning & Reporting strategies in accordance with legislation and as part of the Shire's desire to improve the governance and management of the organisation.